The Call to Ban Asbestos in the United States

 Alternatives to asbestos exist and have fewer risks associated with them.
 Most industries have been able to replace asbestos with other materials.
 For example, for large-diameter pipes formerly reinforced with asbestos, steel reinforcement may be used to reduce the dangers to the public should the pipe begin to decay over time.

 Although asbestos-free home insulation materials may cost more due to requiring an extra step in being treated with a flame retardant, they are more environmentally friendly and far less of a health hazard than their asbestos-containing counterparts.
-This makes the financial cost worth it when compared with the risk to human life.
+This makes the financial cost worth it compared to the risk to human life.

 Is Asbestos Banned in Other Countries?